Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors

 \subsection{Lesion segmentation in MS}

-MS is a chronic inflammatory and neurodegenerative disease with a prevalence of 2 million worldwide, characterized by focal, inflammatory demyelination in the central nervous system \cite{reich_multiple_2018, thompson_diagnosis_2018}.
-MRI plays a key role in MS diagnosis, prognosis, and treatment planning \cite{hemond_magnetic_2018}.
-White matter lesions (WML) detectable on MRI are a hallmark of MS, included in the diagnostic criteria and follow-up pipelines \cite{thompson_diagnosis_2018}.
-DL models have been widely explored to automate the tedious and time-consuming annotation process of WML annotation on MRI \cite{commowick_objective_2018, kaur_state---art_2021, spagnolo_how_2023}.
-Several studies ~\cite{spagnolo_how_2023, rondinella_icpr_2024} have highlighted the utility of U-Net-like architectures ~\cite{ronneberger_u-net_2015, cicek_3d_2016}, dominated by nnU-Net~\cite{isensee_nnu-net_2021, gonzalez_lifelong_2023} in recent years.
-CLs have emerged as a promising MRI biomarker that supports the differential diagnosis of MS and aids in predicting disease progression \cite{thompson_diagnosis_2018, madsen_imaging_2021, la_rosa_cortical_2022, cagol_diagnostic_2024, beck_contribution_2024}.
-The CL segmentation on MRI presents a greater challenge both for radiologists and machine learning models, given their small size (as small as a few voxels or milliliters), ambiguity in CL definition and confusion with the WML juxtacortical lesions (see Figure~\ref{fig:examples}).
+MS is a chronic inflammatory and neurodegenerative disease with a prevalence of 2 million worldwide, characterized by focal, inflammatory demyelination in the central nervous system ~\citep{reich_multiple_2018, thompson_diagnosis_2018}.
+MRI plays a key role in MS diagnosis, prognosis, and treatment planning ~\citep{hemond_magnetic_2018}.
+White matter lesions (WML) detectable on MRI are a hallmark of MS, included in the diagnostic criteria and follow-up pipelines ~\citep{thompson_diagnosis_2018}.
+DL models have been widely explored to automate the tedious and time-consuming annotation process of WML annotation on MRI ~\citep{commowick_objective_2018, kaur_state---art_2021, spagnolo_how_2023}.
+Several studies ~\citep{spagnolo_how_2023, rondinella_icpr_2024} have highlighted the utility of U-Net-like architectures ~\citep{ronneberger_u-net_2015, cicek_3d_2016}, dominated by nnU-Net~\citep{isensee_nnu-net_2021, gonzalez_lifelong_2023} in recent years.
+CLs have emerged as a promising MRI biomarker that supports the differential diagnosis of MS and aids in predicting disease progression ~\citep{thompson_diagnosis_2018, madsen_imaging_2021, la_rosa_cortical_2022, cagol_diagnostic_2024, beck_contribution_2024}.
+The CL segmentation on MRI presents a greater challenge both for radiologists and machine learning models, given their small size (as small as a few voxels or milliliters), ambiguity in CL definition, and confusion with the WML juxtacortical lesions (see Figure~\ref{fig:examples}).
+Unlike WML analysis, CL analysis targets a less prevalent but more diagnostically specific lesion type, which changes both the annotation challenge and the clinical interpretation of uncertainty.
 Due to the lack of publicly available data and the complexity of the task, the automation of the CL segmentation task has not been widely explored.
-Some articles have proposed joint segmentation of CLs and WMLs \cite{fartaria_longitudinal_2019, rosa_multiple_2020}, for which the performance can be dominated by the more prevalent and visible WMLs.
-CL segmentation was explored in the context of ultra-high field MRI \cite{la_rosa_multiple_2022} and comparing the visibility of CL on several advanced MRI modalities \cite{gordaliza_fluid_2025}.
+Some articles have proposed joint segmentation of CLs and WMLs ~\citep{fartaria_longitudinal_2019, rosa_multiple_2020}, for which the performance can be dominated by the more prevalent and visible WMLs.
+CL segmentation was explored in the context of ultra-high field MRI ~\citep{la_rosa_multiple_2022} and compared the visibility of CL on several advanced MRI modalities ~\citep{gordaliza_fluid_2025}.